scds/machine-learning-with-r/lessons/k-means.md

 # Machine Learning with R: K-Means Clustering

 <!-- TODO : Check this description over -->
-Logistic regression in R programming is a classification algorithm used to find the probably of event success and event failure.
-This workshop will cover an introduction to logistic regression, followed by hands-on training in how to conduct a logistic regression in R, model training, testing accuracy, and how to interpret and visualize results.
+Clustering is an unsupervised machine learning approach for finding subgroups of observations within a data set.
+This workshop will introduce participants to the theoretical part of the most common clustering method, k-means clustering.
+Afterwards, participants will gain hands-on experience in how to conduct K-means clustering in R, as well as how to interpret and visualize their results.

 ## Workshop Offerings

 <details markdown="1" open>
 <summary>March 2024</summary>

+**Facilitator Bio**
+Amirreza is a Master’s student in the Electrical and Computer Engineering department of McMaster University with 8 years of experience in different programming languages.

 <iframe height="416" width="100%" allowfullscreen frameborder=0 src="https://echo360.ca/media/05d3b122-5db5-4fe0-957b-2a00a676cc30/public"></iframe>

 [View original here.](https://echo360.ca/media/05d3b122-5db5-4fe0-957b-2a00a676cc30/public)

 <embed src="../assets/docs/KMeansSlidesJan2024.pdf" style="border:none;" width="100%" height="466px">